Travis Scott’s ‘Astroworld’ Tour Inspires Houston Mayor To Build New Theme Park

-Travis Scott’s Astroworld vision is coming to life in Houston.
-The rapper performed in the Texas city, his hometown, earlier this week as part of his Astroworld tour.
+Travis Scott’s vision is coming to life in Houston.
+The rapper performed in the Texas city, his hometown, earlier this week as part of his “Astroworld” tour.
 Scott was joined on stage by Houston’s mayor, Sylvester Turner, who offered him a key to the city and announced that the “Sicko Mode” artist has inspired the reconstruction of the real Astroworld theme park.

 Astroworld opened in Houston in June 1968 and was operated by Six Flags until October 2005.
 Scott’s third studio album and respective tour are named after the park, according to NME.
-Among the props on stage during his shows are a giant ferris wheel and a roller coaster, which fans have referred to as “mayhem.”
+Among the props on stage during his shows are a giant Ferris wheel and a roller coaster, which fans have referred to as “mayhem.”

 A video of the concert in Houston’s Toyota Center on Wednesday shows Turner entering the stage during Scott’s performance of his hit track “Sicko Mode.”
 Turning to fans, the mayor stated that, because of Scott, the city “wants to bring another amusement park back.”